-Japanese use sake for cooking, just like how you would use wine for cooking.
-Sake is often used in marinades for meat and fish to tenderize and to remove their smell.
-Alcohol evaporates with the meat/fish odor.
-It also adds umami and natural sweet flavor (from rice – the ingredient for sake), so we usually add sake to the soup stock, sauces, nimono (simmered dishes like Nikujaga) and yakimono (grilled dishes like Teriyaki Chicken).
+Japanese use it for cooking as well, just like how you use wine for cooking.
+It is often used in marinades for meat and fish to tenderize and remove their smell.
+The alcohol evaporates with the odor, so it’s safe to serve children and the elderly.

-Similar to white wine, there are many styles of sake available, where they can be characterized from dry to sweet, and from delicate to robust.
+Similar to white wine, there are many styles available.
+It can range from dry to sweet and delicate to robust.

 For more details about sake, you can read here.

-If you are in the US, you will be able to find drinking sake from a well stocked liquor store.
-You can also find them from Japanese grocery store or Asian grocery store that have alcohol license.
-For cooking sake, you may be able to find them at the Asian aisle in your local grocery store or online at Amazon.
+In the U.S., you can find drinking sake from a well-stocked liquor store.
+You can also find bottles in Japanese grocery stores or Asian grocery stores that have an alcohol license.
+You can find cooking sake in the Asian aisle in your local grocery store or online at Amazon.

-For cooking purpose, sake can keep for two to three months, or even half a year if you store it in a cool, dark place.
+For cooking purposes, use up opened bottles within half a year if stored in a cool, dark place.

-I hope you can find sake in your area as this is one of the important ingredients in Japanese cooking.
-However, If you can’t find sake or cooking sake, you can substitute with dry sherry or Chinese rice wine.
-If you cannot consume alcohol in your cooking, you can simply omit sake, or replace it with water or broth when a recipe calls for sake for steaming or making a sauce.
+It is one of the essential ingredients in Japanese cooking.
+However, you can substitute it with dry sherry or Chinese rice wine if you can’t find it.
+If you cannot consume alcohol or prefer to omit it, replace it with water or dashi broth.

-Just like wine, sake can be used as a key flavoring to a dish.
-With its strong characteristic that can intensify and accent the flavor of food, sake, when paired with simple seasonings, is wonderful for seafood, chicken, pasta, or pork dishes.
+Just like wine, you can use it as a critical flavoring to a dish.
+Its robust character that can intensify and accent the flavor of food makes it terrific for seafood, chicken, pasta, or pork dishes.